gardenlinux/gardenlinux/docs/architecture/decisions/0025-fipsification-of-garden-linux.md

    images
 2. Garden Linux integrates FIPS as a static always-on feature that must be preselected.

+We took the decision as team to go with 2.

 ## Consequences

 Once set in with this decision, we will not abel to change.
 WHen we offer FIPS to users, this will